madetech/handbook/roles/senior_engineer.md

 - Everyone is encouraged to write blog posts regularly
 - Our handbook is open sourced
 - We are vegan and non-drinker friendly as well as meat-eater and drinker friendly
-- Retreats and trips every year
+- Annual company weekend away

 ## Salary

-This role has a salary of £50-65k depending on experience.
+This role has a salary of £50-75k depending on experience.

 ## Expectations